This country-specific Q&A provides an overview of Aviation Finance & Leasing laws and regulations applicable in Bahamas.

 What formalities are required to perfect Lessor’s rights under a lease in your jurisdiction?

 The perfection of rights held by a lessor is subject to the terms of the Lease which govern the Lessor’s liberty to invoke specific rights.
 If not specifically provided for, the Lessor’s may invoke its rights pursuant to the Lease.
+Please see our response at question 7 above which applies mutatis mutandisto a Lease.

 Are the ownership rights relating to engines recognized as separate and distinct from the ownership of the rest of the aircraft in your jurisdiction?
 Please highlight any separate registration, filing or additional formalities that are required to be completed to perfect Lessor’s interest in the engines